JoshuaKasa/Flexcom/README.md

 ## **Functions**

-Here you can find a list of functions and how to use them.
+Here you can find a list of functions and how to use them.<br/>
 Inside the project, all the Flexcom functions are located in the ``InterpreterFunctions`` script.

 Following, a list of all the functions the number next the dollar sign symbolize how many arguments the functions takes.